Skip to content

 Location: Physicals will be held in the wrestling building.
 I will get students there.

-about 1 month ago, Jacki Aldrich
+3 months ago, Jacki Aldrich

 I can't believe it, but May is almost here.
 The end of the year is flying by.
 It has been a pleasure taking care of all your children this school year.
 This summer, I will do my best to check my work phone and email, but may not be every day.
 So, if you reach out it may take a few days to get back to you, but I will! -Nurse Jacki

-about 1 month ago, Jacki Aldrich
+3 months ago, Jacki Aldrich

 May 2026 nurse newsletter.
 Summer safety tips: sun, heat, activities, pools.
 Reminders for paperwork next year.
 List of all may activities.
 Can reach nurse over the summer, but email will be checks only periodically.